igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 In the span of a week in the spring of 2020, Vero and I went from hoping things would miraculously work out in the US to losing all hope to wholeheartedly deciding to go to Canada instead.

-As soon as we had made this decision, Vero started reading every government webpage and blog post she could find about the immigration process.
-When she didn't understand something, she'd pop the question in one of the Facebook groups that she'd joined and get an answer in minutes.[^1] Thank you, beauty bias.

-She would then relay what she'd learned to me.
+When we decided to go to Canada, Vero started reading every government webpage and blog post she could find about the immigration process.
+If she didn't understand something, she popped the question in one of the Facebook groups that she'd joined and get an answer in minutes.[^1] She would then relay what she'd learned to me.

 ### Points

 Vero told me that our safest best was entering the [Federal Skilled Worker](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry/eligibility/federal-skilled-workers.html) program in the [Express Entry](https://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry/apply-permanent-residence.html) system.
-This process would require every last penny we had (and a little extra that I'd have to "borrow" indefinitely from my mother), but it made immigrating possible.
+This process would require every last penny we had plus a little extra that I'd have to "borrow" indefinitely from my mother.

-She also explained that people in the Express Entry pool were ranked using a point system, and that points were given according to criteria like age, family size, education, etc. Then, every so often, Express Entry would invite the top-ranked candidates to apply for permanent residence.
+She also explained that people in the Express Entry pool were ranked using a point system, and that points were given according to criteria like age, family size, education, etc.

+Then, every so often, Express Entry would invite the top-ranked candidates to apply for permanent residence.

 ### All or nothing